 INDUSTRIAL DESIGNS: Industrial designs protect novel and non-functional, esthetic aspects of products or their packaging.
 Industrial designs can protect the shaping of products, such as a novel shape of foods or other edible products, novel packaging, or ancillary products for adult and medical use of cannabis such as delivery devices.

-PLAIN PACKAGING: Both the Cannabis Act and proposals for regulations address packaging limitations, which may include restrictions on brand selection, as well as brand name font, size and colour.
-Our team is familiar with the proposed restrictions, and has already participated in consultations on behalf of brand owner groups.
-We will be monitoring further limitations, and can assist with packaging design and approval.
+PLAIN PACKAGING: Both the Cannabis Act and Regulations address packaging limitations, which include restrictions on brand selection, as well as brand name font, size and colour.
+Our team is familiar with these restrictions and can assist with packaging design.

-REGULATORY, ADVERTISING & MARKETING: The constitutional division of powers means that both federal and provincial governments will regulate the labelling, advertising and sale of cannabis products.
-Our team is following the passage of the Cannabis Act, and are waiting for more specific regulations dealing with “information promotion” of cannabis.
-We are also following provincial laws dealing with such issues as dispensing and minimum age requirements.
+REGULATORY, ADVERTISING & MARKETING: The constitutional division of powers means that both federal and provincial governments regulate the labelling, advertising and sale of cannabis products.
+Our team can advise on the prohibited and permitted activities under both federal and provincial laws.

 IN-SOURCING AGREEMENTS: Our team has experience drafting agreements for various players in the cannabis industry including licensed producers and cannabis suppliers, device manufacturers and retail vendors.